Hammarn/1MB335/Lab4.md

 Then, click the button to indicate you have read the disclaimer and hit “Submit”.
 The program should only take a few moments to run and will produce several files.
 We are currently interested in downloading the GenBank file.

-Next, open this file in your text editor and take a look at the file produced.
+Next, **open this file in your text editor** and take a look at the file produced.
 We suggest you look for duplicated entries in your file.
 GeSeq uses multiple references and depending on how the researcher’s annotated their genomes there might be features named rps3 and RPS3 (for example), both of which are the same feature but GeSeq treats them as separate.
 Go ahead and delete any redundant features that are duplicated, as again, this is the easiest stage of the annotation to perform this action.
-You might notice that you have gene, CDS, exon and intron lines for a given feature (i.e., cox1). **Delete any lines that say exon and intron** and only save the lines that contain information for gene, CDS, tRNA or rRNA.
+You might notice that you have gene, CDS, exon and intron lines for a given feature (i.e., cox1). **Delete any lines that say exon and intron, if there are any** and only save the lines that contain information for gene, CDS, tRNA or rRNA.
 If you were to submit your annotation to NCBI, having all of these duplicated entries would be causing issues.

 This is a list of the features that are most likely present in your mitochondrial genome.
 Sometimes the names of the genes might differ (for example for the rRNA).
 In that case you can google or search on NCBI before asking the teaching assistants.
 Depending on your species all or very few of them might be present at this stage.